Expendio de Maíz: History

-Jesús Salas Tornés opened Expendio de Maíz in April 2018 in Avenida Yucatán, Colonia Roma, along with his associates Paulino Martínez Acra and Ludwig Godefroy, the latter of whom was its interior designer.
+Jesús Salas Tornés opened Expendio de Maíz in April 2018 on Avenida Yucatán, Colonia Roma, along with his associates Paulino Martínez Acra and Ludwig Godefroy, the latter of whom was its interior designer.
 The restaurant had no name when it was first opened, becoming known as "expendio de maíz sin nombre".
 According to Tornés, he wanted to create an "unpretentious place" inspired by the rural Mexican cuisine.
 Martínez offered Tornés space next to his taquería, El Parnita.
 Originally, Tornés decorated the space with papayas and bananas he brought from his hometown Ayutla de los Libres, Guerrero.

 During the first year of operation, he had to work with a black stone metate, grinding maize he had nixtamalized into masa.
 The restaurant primarily attracted foreign visitors.
 During its opening phase, it used about 400 kg of nixtamalized corn each month; by 2020, that amount had grown to over 10000 kg.
 The Mexican chef Ana Dolores González became head chef in April 2019, contributing various dishes, including the restaurant's signature dish, which she had created by gathering limited ingredients at the end of her shift.